About the Journal

 Editorials from editors (specialist in hematology and infectious diseases) or comments will be welcomed to highlight particularly relevant articles appeared on this journal or in the more prestigious international journals.
 MJHID will be a leading journal on subjects of current importance in clinical hematology and infectious diseases.
 Every issue would have, besides the editor in chief, a guest editor.
-Both editors provide to invite experts on the selected topic to perform a complete update of the arguments readily available for practicing physician.
-The journal will also have a section devoted to original papers, which will be distinguished in Full articles, Scientific letter, Educational clinical case, Case Reports and Letters to Editor.
+Both editors provide to invite experts on the selected topic to perform a complete update of the arguments readily available for practicing physicians.
+The journal will also have a section devoted to original papers, which will be distinguished in Full articles, Scientific letters, Educational, clinical case, Case Reports, and Letters to Editor.

 Peer Review Process

+Our journal follows the COPE Code of Conduct and Best Practice Guidelines for Journal Editors.
 The articles are reviewed by two external reviewers and by the Editor in Chief/Guest Editor or a member of the Editorial Board.
-Authors can suggest 2 or more reviewers; moreover, in any case, the editor in chief or/and the guest editor will peer review all manuscript.
+Authors can suggest 2 or more reviewers; moreover, in any case, the Editor in Chief or/and the Guest Editor will peer-review all the manuscripts.
 Furthermore, two reviewers will be consulted.
 If the reviewers are in disagreement, a third reviewer will be asked.
 In any case, the final decision will be made by the editor.
-The first decision will be done within six weeks.
-If the author is unhappy with the decision, he can propose an independent reviewer, with proved experience in the field (Publications in peer review journals).
+The first decision will be taken within six weeks.
+If the author is unhappy with the decision, he can propose an independent reviewer, with proven experience in the field (Publications in peer review journals).